Hannahville Indian Community History

 By 1883 a Chippewa Methodist missionary by the name of Peter Marksman lent the Potawatomi at Cedar River monies to establish a permanent location around the towns of Harris and Wilson.
 Eventually, the reservation became known as Hannahville, named after the wife of the missionary.

-The Potawatomi Tribe as a whole, has resided in the Great Lakes area for over 500 years.
+The Potawatomi Tribe, as a whole, has resided in the Great Lakes area for over 500 years.
 With the Ojibwa and Ottawa they formed the Council of the Three Fires.
 All three as Anishnabek (The People or Good People) of the Algonquian linguistic stock, and the name Potawatomi is said to mean People or the Place of the Fire, Keepers of the Fire, and at times were referred to as “Fire Nation”.

-Prior to 1450, they lived further north in the upper Great Lakes, but then they begun a migration that led them south to settle in warmer climates and better agricultural lands.
+Prior to 1450, they lived further north in the upper Great Lakes, but then they began a migration that led them south to settle in warmer climates and better agricultural lands.
 The rich soils along the eastern shore of Lake Michigan and into northern Indiana, Illinois and southeastern Wisconsin now became their new homelands.
-By 1550 they had established dozens of villages in what is now Michigan from Ludington to the north to St. Joseph River area in the south, and again in the northern regions of Indiana, Illinois and southeastern Wisconsin.
+By 1550 they had established dozens of villages in what is now Michigan from Ludington in the north to St. Joseph River area in the south, and again in the northern regions of Indiana, Illinois and southeastern Wisconsin.
 They first encountered the French explorer Jean Nicolet in 1634 in the Detroit area.

 The Potawatomi traditional means of subsistence included farming, hunting, fishing, gathering of wild fruits and berries, and later, lumbering.
 Their bands lived in clan-based villages which were more complex than those of the Ojibwa or Ottawa as it relates to dodem and extended family structures, duties, roles and responsibilities and social interactions protocol, because their communities were larger and necessitated it be so.

-The various Potawatomi bands in total were party in part or entirely to a record 41 treaties in the United States and Canada.
+The various Potawatomi bands in total were party, in part or entirely, to a record 41 treaties in the United States and Canada.
 The Michigan Potawatomi were party to 11 different treaties, with the major treaty being the 1833 Treaty of Chicago.
-This treaty, considering in was ratified under the President Andrew Jackson era of Indian Removal (1932-1940), set the stage for the justification of removing them West to Indian Territory (Oklahoma and Kansas).
+This treaty, considering it was ratified under the President Andrew Jackson era of Indian Removal (1932-1940), set the stage for the justification of removing them West to Indian Territory (Oklahoma and Kansas).
 Jackson was of the feeling that all Indians living East of the Mississippi River should be moved to Oklahoma/Kansas as it would alleviate the “Indian problem” for the time being.

 During the 1880s, the Hannahville Potawatomi primarily subsisted by small scale farming and seasonal work in the woods as part of the area’s thriving lumbering industry.
 By the early 1900s the forestry activities had dwindled and the community farmlands, always marginal at best, were worn out.
 As such, the Hannahville Potawatomi survived any way they could and sought employment wherever possible.
 They continued to be basically ignored by the federal and state governments and had to turn inward for strength and survival purposes.
 In essence, health services were all but nonexistent and abject poverty was the norm.